njuyong/WRF-wildfire/README.md

-# The modified WRF code with wildfire response capability is now only available on request (ychen@smail.nju.edu.cn) and it will be released later.
+The modified WRF code with wildfire response capability is now only available on request (ychen@smail.nju.edu.cn).
+It will be released later.